Table of Contents

-In-house captioning works when you have short videos.
+In-house closed captioning works when you have short videos.
 In fact, many universities, like the University of Arizona, implement a hybrid approach to captioning.

-A common misconception people have about outsourcing captioning is that it’s expensive.
+A common misconception people have about outsourcing closed captioning is that it’s expensive.
 When the cost to caption a 30-second Superbowl commercial is $200 (which is really only a fraction of the $4 million spent buying the ad space), it explains why people have these misconceptions.

-ASR captions are easy and often free.
+ASR closed captions are easy and often free.
 For example, YouTube and Facebook both offer automatic captions for videos, so by default, many people opt to use them.

 On average, ASR can cost $0.25 per minute.
 But cheap is cheap, so if you do opt to use ASR, make sure to double – maybe even triple – check your transcript before publishing.

 Below is an ASR transcript.

 Play the audio & read along.
 What errors can you find?

 Crowdsourced transcription companies distribute your audio or video files among a large number of people.
 A single audio or video file is either segmented into smaller parts or assigned as one file.